MultiPoolMiner/MultiPoolMiner/README.md

 *Note that the list of supported algorithms can change depending on the capabilities of the supported miner binaries.
 Some algos are now being mined with ASICs and are no longer profitable when mined with CPU/GPU and will get removed from MPM.

 #### Special parameters:
-- **ethash2gb** - can be profitable for older GPUs that have 2GB or less GDDR memory.
+- **Ethash2gb** - can be profitable for older GPUs that have 2GB or less GDDR memory.
 It includes ethash coins that have a DAG file size of less than 2GB (and will be mined when most profitable).
 Ethereum and a few other coins have surpassed this size therefore cannot be mined with older cards.
 - **ethash3gb** - can be profitable for older GPUs that have 3GB or less GDDR memory.
 It includes ethash coins that have a DAG file size of less than 3GB (and will be mined when most profitable).
 Ethereum and a few other coins have surpassed this size therefore cannot be mined with older cards.
 - **decrednicehash** - if you want to include non-dual, non-Claymore Decred mining on Nicehash.
 NiceHash created their own implementation of Decred mining protocol.

 *Note that the pool selected also needs to support the required algorithm(s) or your specified pool (-PoolName) will be ignored when mining certain algorithms.
 The *-Algorithm* command is higher in execution hierarchy and can override pool selection.
 This feature comes handy when you mine on Zpool but also want to mine ethash coins (which is not supported by Zpool). **WARNING!** If you add all algorithms listed above, you may find your earnings spread across multiple pools regardless what pool(s) you specified with the *-PoolName* command.*

+**-BasePowerUsage**
+Additional base power usage (in Watt) for running the computer, monitor etc. regardless of mining hardware.
+Allowed values: 0.0 - 999, default is 0

+**-BenchmarkInterval**
+MultiPoolMiner's update interval in seconds during benchmarks / power metering.
+This is a universal timer for running the entire script (downloading/processing APIs, calculation etc).
+It determines how long a benchmark is run for each miner file (miner/algorithm/coin).
+Default is 60.
+Note: This value correlates with *-MinHashRateSamples*.
+If you set *-MinHashRateSamples* too high, then MPM cannot get enough samples for reliable measurement (anything over 10 is fine).
+In this case increase the benchmark interval length.

 **-CreateMinerInstancePerDeviceModel**
-Newer miner files can create separate instances for each card model.
+All miner files can create separate instances for each card model.
 This increases profit.
-Not all miners currently support this feature (more coming).
-By default this feature is turned off.
-To enable add '-CreateMinerInstancePerDeviceModel' to your start batch file.
+By default this feature is turned on.
+To disable add '-CreateMinerInstancePerDeviceModel:false' to your start batch file.
 *Note that this will trigger some benchmarking.*

 **-CoinName [Zcash, ZeroCoin etc.]**
-Limit mining to the listed coins only; this is also a per-pool setting (see Advanced Configuration)
+Limit mining to the listed coins only; this is also a per-pool setting (see Advanced Configuration).
+Use commas to separate multiple values.
 Note: Only the pools ending in ...Coins expose the coin name in their API.

 **-ConfigFile [Path\ConfigFile.txt]**